Ding Liren: 2020–2023

 In March 2020, Ding played in the 2020–2021 Candidates Tournament.
-He had a poor start, winning one game, losing three, and drawing three in the first half of the tournament before it was suspended.
+At the start of the tournament, he won one game, lost three, and drew three in the first half of the tournament before it was suspended.
 He finished in 5th place after the tournament was resumed in April 2021, with a score of 7/14 (+4–4=6) and a performance rating of 2768.
 During 2022, Ding was able to play three of the nine tournaments of the Champions Chess Tour 2022 winning the Chessable Masters where he beat Magnus Carlsen in semi-finals.

 After Sergey Karjakin was disqualified from the Candidates Tournament 2022, Ding was the highest player on the ratings list who was not already qualified.
 Ding had been unable to travel to tournaments outside China during the COVID-19 pandemic, and was thus short of the minimum games requirement for qualification, but the Chinese Chess Association organized three different rated events at short notice to allow him to qualify.
 At the Candidates Tournament, Ding recovered from a slow start and finished with 8/14 (+4−2=8), achieving second place at the tournament's end on 5 July.
 Later the same month the reigning World Champion Magnus Carlsen declined to defend his title against the Candidates winner, Ian Nepomniachtchi.
 Therefore, Ding's second-place spot qualified him to play Nepomniachtchi in the World Chess Championship 2023.

 In January 2023, Ding appeared at the Tata Steel tournament, defeating Gukesh D in the first round, but then he eventually lost to R Praggnanandhaa, Richárd Rapport and Anish Giri and finished in 11th place with 5½/13 (+1−3=10).
 This result dropped his rating below 2800, leaving only Magnus Carlsen to retain a rating above 2800.